Hotmoka/hotmoka/tutorial/Takamaka.md

 It specifies as dependency the `io-hotmoka-memory` module, that contains a Hotmoka node that implements a disk memory simulation of a blockchain.
-It has been installed in our local Maven repository previously, when we packaged the Hotmoka project.
+It has been installed in our local Maven repository previously, when we packaged and installed the Hotmoka project.
-Moreover, this `pom.xml` specifies that the compiled jar must be installed inside the directory `modules/explicit` of the parent project.

 Since we modified the file `pom.xml`, Eclipse might show an error for the `blockchain` project.
-To fix it, you might need to update the Maven dependencies of the project: right-click on the `blockchain` project &rarr; Maven &rarr; Update Project...
+To fix it, you need to update the Maven dependencies of the project: right-click on the `blockchain` project &rarr; Maven &rarr; Update Project...

 Leave directory `src/test/java` empty, by deleting its content, if not already empty.